Special Educational Needs and

 During times of closure, this link takes you to the document previewed below.
 It has lots of useful advice for parents / carers / children who are finding the current situation challenging in any way.

-ISEND have also added some resources and activities for SEND pupils to their Local Offer, they can be accessed via this link:
+ISEND have also added some resources and activities for SEND pupils to their Local Offer.
+The resources are helpful and cover a range of concerns, from home schooling activities, to videos explaining the situation for those with additional needs and much more.
+They can be accessed via these links:

 They have also produced a flyer with useful contact details on it for parents of SEN pupils.
-This is below.
+This is below entitled 'Coronavirus Support'.

 INFORMATION ABOUT SEND SUPPORT IN EAST SUSSEX